O Lamm Gottes, unschuldig: Melody and musical settings

 An older form of the hymn tune "O Lamm Gottes, unschuldig", Zahn No. 4360, was published in 1542, in two variants.
 It was mainly adopted in the southern part of Germany.
 A newer form of the hymn tune, Zahn No. 4361a, appeared in 1545.
 A simplified variant (Zahn No. 4361b) and a variant in triple metre (Zahn No. 4361c) of that newer form were published in the late 16th century.

 Johann Sebastian Bach mostly used the Zahn 4361a variant, for instance as a cantus firmus in the opening movement, Kommt, ihr Töchter, helft mir klagen, of his St. Matthew Passion.
 He wrote it, without words, in red ink in the middle between the first choir on top of the page and the second at the bottom.
 Bach also composed organ chorale preludes on the hymn.
-Philip Spitta called the tripartite chorale BWV 656, one of the Great Eighteen Chorale Preludes, a "marvel of profoundly religious art"; another, BWV 618, forms part of the Orgelbüchlein; and BWV 1095 is found in the Neumeister Collection.
+Philipp Spitta called the tripartite chorale BWV 656, one of the Great Eighteen Chorale Preludes, a "marvel of profoundly religious art"; another, BWV 618, forms part of the Orgelbüchlein; and BWV 1095 is found in the Neumeister Collection.
 Bach also wrote a four-part chorale setting, BWV 401.

 Max Reger composed a chorale prelude as No. 32 of his 52 Chorale Preludes, Op.
 67 in 1902.
 Sigfrid Karg-Elert included a setting as No. 20 of his 66 Chorale improvisations for organ, published in 1909.